Leo3418/leo3418.github.io/collections/_posts/en/2021-08-01-ebuild-repos-testing-solution.md

 order][pms-phase-order].
-When an ebuild `inherit`s an eclass, the eclass is `source`d in a similar way and can access any variables defined by the ebuild before the `inherit` statement.  `source`, a plain Bash shell built-in, has the potential to support complex and powerful functionalities of programs like Portage.
+When an ebuild `inherit`s an eclass, the eclass is `source`d in a similar way and can access any variables defined by the ebuild before the `inherit` statement.  `source`, a plain Bash shell built-in, has the potential to support a sophisticated and powerful system package manager for a GNU/Linux distribution.

 Based on the idea of leveraging `source`, I created a test entry point script that would `source` each test case given in the arguments to it, build